andreasabel/inCode/entry/tries-with-recursion-schemes.md

 API-wise, it is very similar to an *associative map*, like the `Map` type from *[containers](https://hackage.haskell.org/package/containers/docs/Data-Map-Lazy.html)*.
 It stores "keys" to "values", and you can insert a value at a given key, lookup the value stored at a given key, or delete the value at a given key.
+However, it is designed to be easy to (iteratively) find keys matching a given *prefix*.

-The main difference is in implementation: the keys are *strings of tokens*, and it is internally represented as a tree: if your keys are words, then the first level is the first letter, the second level is the letter, etc. In the example above, the trie stores the keys `to`, `tea`, `ted`, `ten`, `A`, `i`, `in`, and `inn`, to the values 7, 3, 4, 12, 15, 11, 5, and 9, respectively.
+The main difference is in implementation: the keys are *strings of tokens*, and it is internally represented as a multi-level tree: if your keys are words, then the first level is the first letter, the second level is the letter, etc. In the example above, the trie stores the keys `to`, `tea`, `ted`, `ten`, `A`, `i`, `in`, and `inn`, to the values 7, 3, 4, 12, 15, 11, 5, and 9, respectively.
 Note that it is possible for one key to completely overlap another (like `in` storing 5, and `inn` storing 9).
-In the usual case, however, we have partial overlaps (like `tea`, storing 3, and `ted` storing 4), whose common prefix (`te`) has no value stored under it.
+We can also have partial overlaps (like `tea`, storing 3, and `ted` storing 4), whose common prefix (`te`) has no value stored under it.

 Haskell Tries
 -------------

-We can represent this in Haskell by representing each layer as a `Map` of a token to the next "level" of the trie:
+We can represent this in Haskell by representing each layer as a `Map` of a token to the next layer of subtries.

 ``` {.haskell}
 -- source: https://github.com/mstksg/inCode/tree/master/code-samples/trie/trie.hs#L30-L31